Dubai's sleepy summers a thing of the past as economic activity heats up | The National

 “Our data shows that residential transaction volumes in June and July 2025 increased by 18.6 per cent year-on-year, with the total value of transactions rising by 19.5 per cent compared to the same period last year.

-Mr Sajjad pointed to the fact Dubai International Airport reported a record first half of the year, how hotel occupancy levels are growing every year and the fact Dubai’s population increases bring further demand to the residential and hospitality sectors.
+Mr Sajjad pointed to Dubai International Airport, which reported a record first half of the year.
+Hotel occupancy levels are growing every year and Dubai’s population increases are bringing further demand to the residential and hospitality sectors, he said.

 “From a practical standpoint across the industry and asset classes, it is clear there has been no significant summer slowdown, so far,” he said.